Ernest Swinton: Development of tanks

 Major Swinton was sent to France as an army war correspondent.
 In November 1914 he suggested to Sir Maurice Hankey, Secretary of the Committee of Imperial Defence, the construction of a bullet-proof, tracked vehicle that could destroy enemy machine guns.

-In July 1915, Swinton was given a prominent post in the War Office and became aware of the Landship Committee, which was entirely under the control of Admiralty; he formed a working friendship with its secretary, Albert Gerald Stern.
+In July 1915, Swinton was given a prominent post in the War Office and became aware of the Landship Committee, which was entirely under the control of the Admiralty; he formed a working friendship with its secretary, Albert Gerald Stern.
 Swinton was able to persuade the prime minister to call an inter-departmental conference on 28 August 1915, which ensured the army's cooperation with the Landship Committee's work and it was Swinton who drew up the specifications of the performance which the army would require.

-In 1916 Swinton was promoted to Lieutenant Colonel and given responsibility for training the first tank units.
+In 1916 Swinton was promoted to lieutenant colonel and given responsibility for training the first tank units.
 He created the first tactical instructions for armoured warfare.
 The Royal Commission on Awards to Inventors decided after the war that the inventors of the tank were Sir William Tritton, managing director of Fosters and Major Walter Gordon Wilson; however, Swinton was awarded £1,000 for his contribution.
 By 1918, the War Office had received 2,100 Holt tractors.

-In April 1918, while on a tour of the US, Swinton visited Stockton, California to publicly honour Benjamin Holt and the company for their contribution to the war effort and to relay Britain's gratitude to the inventor.
-Benjamin Holt was recognised by the General at a public meeting held in Stockton.
+In April 1918, while on a tour of the US, Swinton visited Stockton, California, to publicly honour Benjamin Holt and the company for their contribution to the war effort and to relay Britain's gratitude to the inventor.
+Benjamin Holt was recognised by the general at a public meeting held in Stockton.

 Post-war

-In 1919 Swinton retired as a Major General.
+In 1919 Swinton retired as a major general.
 He subsequently served in the Civil Aviation department at the Air Ministry.
 He thereafter joined Citroën in 1922 as a director.
 He was Chichele Professor of Military History at the University of Oxford and a fellow of All Souls College, Oxford, from 1925 to 1939; he was also a Colonel Commandant of the Royal Tank Corps from 1934 to 1938.
 In 1938, he edited Twenty Years After: the Battlefields of 1914–18: then and Now, a publication of George Newnes Limited.
 This was planned for issue in 20 parts but ultimately amounted to 42.
 The magazine-style publication contained wartime and present-day (ca. 1938) images of France.

 Family life

-Swinton married Grace Louise Clayton in 1897 and they had two sons and a daughter.
-His daughter died in a road accident during the Second World War.
-Swinton died in Oxford on 15 January 1951.
+Swinton married Grace Louise Clayton in 1897, and they had two sons and a daughter.
+Their daughter, Margaret Elizabeth, died in a road accident in 1944, aged 40, after being struck by an American Army vehicle while out cycling.
+A verdict of accidental death was returned at the inquest.

+Swinton died in Oxford on 15 January 1951, aged 82.